Streamliner

-A streamliner is a vehicle incorporating streamlining in a shape providing reduced air resistance.
+A streamliner is a vehicle incorporating streamlining in a shape that provides reduced air resistance.
 The term is applied to high-speed railway trainsets of the 1930s to 1950s, and to their successor "bullet trains".
 Less commonly, the term is applied to fully faired upright and recumbent bicycles.
-As part of the Streamline Moderne trend, the term was applied to passenger cars, trucks, and other types of light-, medium-, or heavy-duty vehicles, but now vehicle streamlining is so prevalent that it is not an outstanding characteristic.
+As part of the Streamline Moderne trend, the term was applied to passenger cars, trucks, and other light-, medium-, or heavy-duty vehicles.
+Vehicle streamlining has become so prevalent that it is no longer an outstanding characteristic.
 In land speed racing, it is a term applied to the long, slender, custom-built, high-speed vehicles with enclosed wheels.